-GoPro has now released the HERO9 Black, the latest version of their flagship action camera.
+GoPro has now launched the HERO9 Black, the latest version of their flagship action camera.
 If you’re looking to upgrade and already have some accessories from older models, here’s my running list of what kinds of accessories will and won’t work with the new camera.

-Many of the same accessories from the HERO8 Black will work with the HERO9 Black, but there are some that won’t.
+Many of the same accessories from the HERO8 Black will work with the HERO9 Black, but there are some key ones that won’t.
 Some add new features, some relate to the new, larger battery, and some relate to the slightly modified body design (the new camera is slightly larger than the HERO8 Black).

 This is a running list, and I’ll try to update it as I get the chance to try out accessories on the new camera.